phbradley/ADAPT/README.md

 ## the NN models

-We are working on a Docker file to make this process easier, but in the meantime it will be necessary for you to have working installations of those 3 packages, which are available at the following locations:
+We are working on a Docker file to make this process easier, but in the meantime it will be necessary for you to have working installations of those 3 NN packages, which are available at the following locations:

 https://github.com/google-deepmind/alphafold